RunLLM/gitbook/parameters/creating-and-using-parameters.md

 To create a parameter explicitly, use `client.create_param(<param_name>, default=<default_val>)`.
 These parameters can be fed into operators just like any other artifacts.

 They can also be referenced within SQL queries using the double-bracket syntax!
 Eg. A query `select ... where col_name={{country_names}}` is completely valid, as long as a parameter named "country_names" exists.
 If "country_names" has current value `"'Argentina'"`, the query will implicitly expand into `select ... where col_name='Argentina'`.
-Note that SQL parameters can only be strings, and that if you need quotes around your parameter value, you will have to insert them yourself.
+Note that SQL parameters can only be strings.
+Also note that when doing interpolation, we don't add quotes around the parameter value for you - it's a direct string substitution.

 We provide the following built-in SQL parameters:
 - `today`: expands to a string date in the format `'%Y-%m-%d'`.
 Eg. `SELECT * from hotel_reviews WHERE review_date={{ today }};`

-To create a parameter implicitly, feed a raw, non-artifact python value `v`into any operator.
+To create a parameter implicitly, feed a regular python object `v`into any operator.
 We will implicitly convert the input into a parameter for you, with the default value `v`.
 The name of the parameter is the name of its corresponding argument on the function signature.